Best MSP Quoting Software in 2026: The Honest Comparison

 - What it does differently: Starts with your client's actual environment data (via PSA, RMM, M365 integrations), generates risk assessments and roadmaps, THEN builds the quote - with real margin controls

-- Strengths: AI-generated scoping from real data, assessment → roadmap → quote workflow, margin protection built-in, client portal with e-signatures
+- Strengths: AI-generated scoping from real data, assessment, roadmap, and quote workflow, margin protection built-in, client portal with e-signatures

 - Best for: MSPs tired of quoting from memory and prayer